rx/rx.github.io/_posts/2011-09-27-rails-exception-handling-egregious.md

 end
 {% endhighlight %}

-<br/><br/>That's it.
+That's it.
 You will now get
-reasonable api error handling.<br/><br/>If you want to add your own exceptions to http status codes
+reasonable api error handling.

+If you want to add your own exceptions to http status codes
     end
-mappings, or change the defaults add an initializer and put the following into it:<br/>
+mappings, or change the defaults add an initializer and put the following into it:

 {% highlight ruby %}
 Egregious.exception_codes.merge!({NameError => :bad_request})
 {% endhighlight %}

-<br/>Here
+Here
-you can re-map anything and you can add new mappings. <br/><br/>Note: If you think the default exception mappings should be different, please contact me via the <a
+you can re-map anything and you can add new mappings.

+Note: If you think the default exception mappings should be different, please contact me via the <a
-        href="https://github.com/voomify/egregious">Egregious github project</a>.<br/><br/>We also
+        href="https://github.com/voomify/egregious">Egregious github project</a>.

+We also
 created exceptions for each of the http status codes, so that you can throw those exceptions in your code.
 Its an easy way to throw the right status code and setup a good message for it.
-If you want to provide more context, you can derive you own exceptions and add mappings for them.<br/><br/>Here is an example of throwing a bad request exception: <br/>
+If you want to provide more context, you can derive you own exceptions and add mappings for them.

+Here is an example of throwing a bad request exception:

 {% highlight ruby %}
 raise Egregious::BadRequest.new("You can not created an order without a customer.") unless customer_id
 {% endhighlight %}

-<br/><br/>Egregious adds
+Egregious adds
 mapping of many exceptions, if you have your own rescue_from handlers those will get invoked.
 You will not lose any existing behavior, but you also might not see the changes you expect until you remove or modify those rescue_from calls.
-At a minimum I suggest using the .to_xml and .to_json calls io your existing rescue_from methods/blocks.<br/><br/>And finally if you don't like the default behavior.
-You can override any portion of it and change it to meet your needs.<br/><br/>If you want to change the behavior then you can override the following methods in your ApplicationController.<br/>
+At a minimum I suggest using the .to_xml and .to_json calls io your existing rescue_from methods/blocks.

+And finally if you don't like the default behavior.
+You can override any portion of it and change it to meet your needs.

+If you want to change the behavior then you can override the following methods in your ApplicationController.

 {% highlight ruby %}
 # override this if you want your flash to behave differently
 def egregious_flash(exception)